Amyn Mohamed Khan1

 Lady Pamela Smith2

 Her married name became Berry.
-As a result of her marriage, Lady Pamela Margaret Elizabeth Smith was styled as Baroness Hartwell on 19 January 1968.
+After her marriage, Lady Pamela Margaret Elizabeth Smith was styled as Baroness Hartwell on 19 January 1968.

 Children of Lady Pamela Margaret Elizabeth Smith and Hon.
 William Michael Berry, Baron Hartwell